swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

 Open the [Om TodoMVC in a tab]() and run the first benchmark - it creates 200 todos.
 On my 11 inch Macbook it takes Safari 7 around 100ms to render.

-Open up the [Backbone.js TodoMVC in a tab]() and run the second benchmark which does the exact same series of operations.
+Open up the [Backbone.js TodoMVC in a tab]() and run the same benchmark.
 On my machine this takes around 700ms to render.

-Under Chrome and Firefox Om on my machine is consistently 2-3X faster.
-2-7X faster should be enough anyone interested.
+Under Chrome and Firefox, Om on my machine is consistently 2-3X faster.
+2-7X faster across 3 major browser should be enough to get anyone interested.
 If you try toggling all of the todos you'll notice Om feel natural, while Backbone.js will feel a bit stuttery.
 This is likely because Om only re-renders on [requestAnimationFrame](http://www.paulirish.com/2011/requestanimationframe-for-smart-animating/).

 Excellent work!
-But that's nowhere near the 30X-40X claim.
+But, uh, that's nowhere near the 30X-40X claim!

 Now try the following.